boliveirageo/Spatial-ETL/GPW-harmonization-project/README.md

 | original_lulc_class      | Name classe land use and land cover the original dataset. |
 | gpw_lulc_class      | Name classe land use and land cover the Global Pasture Watch project. |
 | sample_weight      | The sample weight   |

+The land use and land cover (LULC) classes from the original databases were associated to the GPW project's classes using definitions from the original databases and the following ontology as guideline:

 ***